-Based at Thompsons Solicitors’ Manchester centre, Jo Seery is a highly regarded employment rights lawyer covering all areas of employment legislation.
+Based at Thompsons Solicitors’ Manchester office, Jo Seery is a highly regarded employment rights lawyer covering all areas of employment legislation.

-Jo provides nationwide support for 100 of Thompsons’ lawyers in a dozen offices throughout the country who specialise in her area of expertise, but also retains a personal caseload of strategic cases.
+Jo provides nationwide support for hundreds of Thompsons’ lawyers who specialise in her area of expertise.
+Jo also retains a personal caseload of strategic cases.

 She provides advice and support to outside organisations and delivers much-acclaimed training courses to a range of audiences.
 Jo is also responsible for the firm’s submissions to government inquiries and consultations on employment matters.